jei3m/cyd-marauder/README.md

-# ESP32 Marauder fr
+# ESP32 Marauder from Source.

-om Source.
 A simple guide to install the firmware from source without the hassle of editing multiple files.

 ---